pypa/pip/docs/html/user_guide.rst

 file will be used.

 Constraints file support was added in pip 7.1.
-In :ref:`Resolver changes 2020` we did a fairly comprehensive overhaul and stripped constraints files down to being purely a way to specify global (version) limits for packages.
+In :ref:`Resolver changes 2020` we did a fairly comprehensive overhaul, removing several undocumented and unsupported quirks from the previous implementation, and stripped constraints files down to being purely a way to specify global (version) limits for packages.

 .. _`Installing from Wheels`: